TUM-Dev/VMP/README.md

 Run `nix-shell` in the repository root to fetch all dependencies required for development.
 After this, you can develop and build all subprojects.

+A Debian rootfs build script with the complete VMP stack installed can be found in the `Deployment` folder.
+By default, a squashfs image is created.

 See the [vmpserverd](Daemons/vmpserverd/README.md) README for more information about the daemon.

 ## License